 There will be times when the washing machine breaks, the fridge decides to stop working, or even your car breaks down when you have somewhere to be.
 It’s important to have a pot of savings put away for these eventualities, but understandably this isn’t always the case.
 This is when you need to have in your mind a backup plan for when you may need emergency funds.
 A short-term solution offered from websites like https://personalmoneystore.com could be helpful.

 Other things that could go wrong that it is worth having backup plans for is when your children grow out of their clothes, budgeting for school equipment and vacations, and even having funds set aside for birthdays and Christmas.
-Often it is a good idea to budget your income accordingly and have various savings pots for each eventuality.
+Often it is a good idea to budget your income accordingly and have various savings pots on weekly house cleaning checklist.

 Consider other ways to bring income into the home